chris-stanton50/particles-cdssm/README.md

 # Particle Based Inference for Continuous-Discrete State Space Models (CD-SSMs) - `particles_cdssm`

-This package was initally developed to implement the methods outlined the paper [**Particle-Based Methods for Continuous-Discrete State Space Models**](https://arxiv.org/abs/2407.15666v1#).
+This package was initally developed to implement the methods outlined the paper [**Particle Based Inference for Continuous-Discrete State Space Models**](https://arxiv.org/abs/2407.15666v1#).
 As the project progressed, the code was extended to have an API to make the developed methods more accessible, and the result of this is the `particles_cdssm` package.
 Please cite this work if using this package in your research:

 ```
 @article{stanton2024particle,